 My new house was built in the 1970’s and is overflowing with mirrored surfaces!
-I’ve already eliminated one reflective surface by wallpapering the mirrored bookcases next to the fireplace, but for my built-in china cabinet makeover I decided to antique the plate glass mirror that was part of the cabinet, instead of totally covering it.
+I’ve eliminated some of these reflective surfaces by wallpapering the mirrored bookcases next to the fireplace and modernizing a full mirrored wall with tape (yes, tape!), but for my built-in china cabinet makeover I decided to antique the plate glass mirror that was part of the cabinet, instead of totally covering it.

 Here’s what the china cabinet looked like after I painted it, but before I antiqued the mirror.
 (Aren’t the construction debris piles you see in the background nice? :-))

 Since the mirror is attached to china cabinet, I couldn’t follow one of the typical DIY mirror antiquing tutorials, because those all require you to remove the back layer of the mirror (the gray covering on the back of any mirror).
 Because of that, I experimented a lot and came up with my own way to antique a mirror from the front with paint – no chemicals at all!